AntelopeLCA/user/user_guide/using_lca_data.md

 # Using LCA Data

-The workflow for performing elementary LCA activities is:
+The workflow for performing simple LCA activities is:

 1. obtain access to a data **resource**
 2. query the resource to receive **references** to LCA data objects (quantities, flows, processes, and fragments)
 3. use the built-in methods of the references to find out information about the objects.

-Here's a simple example from scratch, using `antelope-core`:
+Here's a simple example from scratch, using `antelope-core`, without any local data:

 ### 0. Connect to authentication server server